Botanical Name: Pteris cretica

 Brake Fern adapts well to average indoor conditions, earning it another common name: Table Fern.

 Many different varieties are available and they vary in leaf shapes and variegations.
-Some have frilly frond tips and some sport creamy white or silvery white stripes.
+There are dozens of cultivars to choose from.
+Pteris cretica 'Albolineata' sports creamy white stripes down the center of its leaves.
+P. Cretica 'Victoriae' has silvery white stripes, giving it the common name Silver Brake Fern.
+P. Cretica 'Cristata' has frilly tips.
 All make attractive accents for a room.

 Repot in spring, only when necessary.
 Brake Fern is slow-growing and prefers to be pot-bound.
 Keep the crown of the plant above the soil line when repotting, and use a pot with a drainage hole to avoid soggy soil.